Before you start using your diffuser around your dog, read this guide. These are the essential oils toxic to dogs.

 - Horseradish (Armoracia rusticana)

-- Hyssop (Hyssopus sp. with the exception of Decumbens)
+- Hyssop (Hyssopus sp. except Decumbens)

-- Juniper (Juniperus sp. with the exception of Juniper Berry)
+- Juniper (Juniperus sp. except Juniper Berry)

 - Mugwort (Artemisia vulgaris)